Open-Source DNA Databases: What They Are and How to Use Them

-If you Google “open-source DNA database”, you will find several different services and companies based entirely on open-source DNA databases.
+If you Google “best open source DNA database”, you will find several different services and companies based entirely on open source DNA databases.
 Some of these, like GEDmatch, allow you to do independent research on your DNA test results to find relatives and research your family tree.
 Others, like Promethease, allow you to search through a database connecting genetic variants to various health studies.

 Open-Source DNA Analysis

 Many of these tools focus on SNPs, the genetic data measured by DNA testing companies.
-This open-source software is typically available for free to users.
+This software offered by open source DNA databases is available for free to users.
 In some cases, small service fees are imposed for the use of a database or a tool, though these prices are much lower than your original DNA test.
 Using these tools and sites, you can reanalyze your genome sequence and learn for yourself what research can tell you about your family history or health issues.

 Is it safe to use an Open-Source DNA Database?

 No, at least not entirely.
-The entire concept of an open database means that anyone has access to the genetic information you provide.
+An open source database literally means, the genetic information you provide can be accessed by anyone.
 While this is not as bad as giving out your Social Security Number to everyone on the internet, it can have negative consequences.